porterjamesj/website/content/blog/wedding-videobooth.md

 ## Getting started

-We first thought about the important characteristics of the final product, and brainstorming some ideas.
-Our goal was to make something that, in addition to being a fun interactive toy for guests at the wedding, would also produce artifacts that could be compiled into a "guestbook" of sorts for Emily and John.
+We started by thinking about the important characteristics of the final product and brainstorming some ideas.
+Our goal was to make something that, in addition to being a fun interactive toy for guests at the wedding, would also produce digital artifacts that could be compiled into a "video guestbook" of sorts for Emily and John.

-We settled on the idea of guests moving colored lights through the air like wands to draw interesting visual effects on a screen in front of them, by means of a computer vision algorithm tracking the lights and rendering effects based on their positions.
+We settled on the idea of guests moving colored lights through the air like wands to draw interesting visual effects on a screen in front of them.
 You'd walk into the booth, type a message to Emily and John to be included with your video, and then have 30 seconds to record a video of yourself making something beautiful, funny, or interesting using the light wands.
+The drawing would work by a computer vision algorithm tracking the lights and rendering effects based on their positions.

 ## Settling on a development environment

+Now that we had an idea, it was time to start implementing prototypes, but first we had to choose a platform to work on top of.
+We had a lot of choices—the web, [Processing](https://processing.org/), [SDL](https://www.libsdl.org/), something else?
+We decided on the web, since we were confident in our ability to use it for some of the ancillary but nonetheless important parts of the project (creating a user interface for typing messages, capturing and saving videos) using it.
+It's flexible, powerful, has lots of libraries, and we were both already pretty familiar with web development and the relevant APIs (JavaScript Canvas, the `video` element, etc.).

-Now that we had a rough idea, we had to actually start coding up some prototypes.
-Both of us struggle with getting over the initial "activation energy" hump in starting projects like this, but find it much easier to keep going once we've started.
+Both of us struggle with getting over the initial "activation energy" of starting a project like this, but find it much easier to keep going once we've started.
 To help with this, we ended up choosing [Glitch](https://glitch.com/) as our development environment, which was an amazing choice.
 Glitch makes the initial phases of working on a web project with someone else *incredibly easy*.
 Collaboration?
 Just type in the shared editor and everyone else's view updates in real-time.
 Deployment?
-Already done, just go to `my-project-name.glitch.me` and see the code you just typed running live.
-We didn't believe the hype about Glitch before this project, but now we get it[^1].
+Already done, just go to `my-project-name.glitch.me` and see your code running live.
+We didn't believe the hype about Glitch before this project, but it worked really well for us[^1].

-We also chose Glitch because it's web-based.
-Because the web is such a flexible, powerful development platform, and because we're both familiar with it, we were more confident in our ability to quickly do some of the ancillary but important parts of the project (user interface for typing messages, capturing and saving videos) than if we had chosen something like [Processing](https://processing.org/).

 ## Color tracking

-As a prerequisite for doing any of this, we needed a way to track the positions of colored objects (called "blobs" in computer vision terminology) in a video stream.
+We needed a way to track the positions of colored objects (called "blobs" in computer vision terminology) in a video stream.
 We poked around for a while and found [tracking.js](https://trackingjs.com/), a library of JavaScript computer vision algorithms.
-After a bit of trial and error we managed to use it's color tracking facilities to get a very basic demo
+After a bit of trial and error we managed to get a very basic demo working:
-working:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/video.mp4"></video>